800-999-7378

 What is IP67?

-The IP67 rating means the item is 100% protected against solid objects like dust and sand and has been tested to work for at least 30 minutes while under 15cm to 1m of water.
-This rating is commonly found in the connectivity market.
+An IP67 rating means the item is 100 % protected against solid objects like dust and sand and has been tested to function for at least 30 minutes while submerged in still water between 15 cm and 1 m.
+Because of that immersion focus, IP67 products are common in connectivity and outdoor electronics where brief submersion is a risk..

 What is IP65?